ryuryu-ymj/mannot/src/annot.typ

 /// Annotate the marked content.
+///
+/// - tag (label): The tag of the target content.
+/// - annotation (content): The annotation to the target.
 #let annot(tag, annotation, alignment: center + bottom, yshift: .6em, text-props: (size: .6em), arrow-stroke: .06em) = {
     assert(
         alignment.x == left or alignment.x == center or